6| Minute Read

 Harness the Power of Marketing Automation

-Swift Digital treat security and data privacy with extreme caution and take steps to continue to enhance and improve our data security to ensure our platform is safe and secure and meets the needs of world corporations and prestigious client base.
+Swift Digital treat Australian data sovereignty and security and data privacy with extreme caution and takes steps to continue to enhance and improve our data security to ensure our platform is safe and secure and meets the needs of world corporations and a prestigious client base.

 Do you need to store your data in Australia?
-Swift Digital stores all customer data on shore in Australia and ensures no data leaves Australia.
+Swift Digital has strict Australian data sovereignty rules, stores all customer data onshore in Australia and ensures no data leaves Australia.
+Swift Digital is also ISO 27001 certified.

 Is your business looking to leverage marketing automation as part of the wider marketing strategy?